ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 Panic-ing your program is probably the last thing you want to do; It's something you do when you have no other options.
 As such it's highly discouraged.
 Wouldn't it be better to calmly handle any errors and exit gracefully?

 But how do you do that?
-We've already seen some ways to do that with pattern matching and `map_or_else`.
-We can choose to do whatever we want to in each instance.
+We've already seen some ways to do that with pattern matching, `map_or_else` and `map_or`.
 There are other ways which we will look at next.

 ### Making things safer with defaults and fallbacks

-One way we can `unwrap` a `Result` safely, is to provide a default value or function that returns a value of type `T` (The `Ok` type) when there is an `Err`.
+One way we can `unwrap` a `Result` safely, is to provide a default value or function, that returns a value of type `T` (The `Ok` type) when there is an `Err`.

 #### unwrap_or